helgeerbe/ml_heating/README.md

 Example: If the model consistently under-predicts temperature rise, it increases `base_heating_rate`, making future predictions higher for the same outlet temperature.

-**Level 2: External Heat Source Effects (Tracked Every Cycle)** The model tracks when external heat sources are active and correlates them with temperature changes:
+**Level 2: External Heat Source Effects (Tracked Every Cycle)** The model tracks when external heat sources are active and correlates them with temperature changes.

+**Basic tracking** (before cycle 200):
 ```python
 # When PV is active
 if pv_power > 100W: